Painted arches are the latest fun interior design trend! Learn how to how to paint an arch like a pro with this step by step tutorial.

 Now it’s time to draw the arch shape.
-You can do this with pencil if you’re painting on light colored walls or chalk if you have darker walls like we did.
+You can do this with a pencil if you’re painting on light-colored walls or chalk if you have darker walls as we did.

-Next, mark the middle between your edges of painter’s tape.
+Next, mark the middle between the edges of the painter’s tape.
 Then cut a piece of string the same distance from the middle to the edge + a little extra on each end for tying to the pencil & taping to the wall.

 Hold the string taut and make the arch shape.
 Remember that the angle that you hold the pencil will matter a great deal to the arch shape, so try to keep that consistent the whole time you’re drawing the line.

 Step 3.
 Paint edge of arch.

 With an angled paintbrush, very carefully go along the edge of your line for the arch shape.
 Don’t be too intimidated with this!
 Things don’t have to be perfect here.
 You can also touch up a bit later and you can barely see small imperfections when you step back, trust me.

 Next use a paint roller to fill in the middle of the arch.

 I ended up doing two coats of paint on the entire arch.